aptos-foundation/AIPs/aips/aip-x.md

 The `uri` of the parent token is updated to reflect the composition of the child tokens.
 This is to ensure that the parent token `uri` reflects the child tokens it owns, while any change within the composition structure should be reflected.

-The solution supports the addition of new resources post-creation, providing the flexibility to add extra resources to the token.
+The solution supports the addition of new resources post-creation using `ExtendRef` capability introduced in `AIP-11`, providing the flexibility to add extra resources to the token.
 This facilitates customization of metadata via resources. `property_map` can then potentially be used to store the static metadata of the token, and resources can be used to store the dynamic metadata of the token.
 Example: `property_map` can store the sword type: "wooden", and resources can store the sword power: "100".
 In addition, the multi-layered structure of the framework hierarchy includes in its Layer 3 support for `DA`, which allows for extensibility for all `aptos-token` and developers to add further layers to the framework.

 ![Alt text](image-7.png)